 6. Kidney Restore Bacon Flavor Dog Treats

-- Low protein, kidney-friendly: Designed for dogs with renal issues
+- Low protein content: Suitable for dogs on renal diets

 7. SquarePet VFS Low Phosphorus Dry Dog Food